PhoenixTales/phoenix-docs/story/factions/guilds-joining-conditions.md

 * Gurus &
 * Demon Summoner

 The old idea of "13" guilds are just the above + the rangers.
-Diggers, Scrapers and Peasants are not counted here, as they are "internal guilds", with whom it would have been 15-16 guilds and when the half-orcs are counted too, 16-17.
+Diggers, Scrapers and Peasants are not counted here, as they are "internal guilds", with whom it would have been 15-16 guilds.

 ## Guild Progression